 Regardless of the model being used, SAMHSA has developed overarching guidelines for effective detox.
 The guidelines are:

 The social and medical models of detox are similar in that each emphasizes safety and wellness.
 Despite best intentions, other techniques can be dangerous.

 Quitting cold turkey is probably the most common way people hooked on alcohol or other drugs try to achieve sobriety.
 The cold-turkey technique is hazardous when someone is dependent on a substance, though.

-“When a person is addicted or dependent on drugs or alcohol, stopping cold turkey can be challenging,” said Dr. Kevin Wandler, chief medical officer of Advanced Recovery Systems.
+“When a person is addicted or dependent on drugs or alcohol, stopping cold turkey can be challenging,” Dr. Wandler said.
 “For alcohol and some drugs, quickly stopping can be life threatening or cause the individual to have seizures.”

 Compared to tapering or slowly decreasing consumption, the withdrawal symptoms are more agonizing when someone tries to quit cold turkey.
 If someone has a severe addiction to alcohol or benzodiazepines, quitting cold turkey can be deadly.